In The Beginning!

 The new Council would seek funding for the trail in 1994-95.
 Success through another Federal Government LEAP employment program in 1995-96 would see the construction of an additional 3.2kms of trail plus two replacement bridges, one at Splitters Creek and the other adjacent to the McIvor Highway at Junortoun completed.
 The trail would now have a continuous length of 13.2kms, between Cemetery Rd Axedale and McIvor Highway at Junortoun, with the City of Greater Bendigo Council as the trail manager.

-The trail was named the O’Keefe Rail Trail, after the railway line’s Bendigo to Heathcote section original contractor Mr Andrew O’Keefe, who had also been a Strathfieldsaye Shire Councillor.
+The trail was initially named the O’Keefe Nature Trail, after the railway line’s Bendigo to Heathcote section original contractor Mr Andrew O’Keefe who had also been a Strathfieldsaye Shire Councillor, then later renamed the O’Keefe Rail Trail.

 Back to top